-- Registration Officer (or Membership Secretary)

-- Welfare Officer

-- Promotions (or Publicity) Officer,
+- Registration officer (or Membership secretary) - Safeguarding officer (formerly known as welfare officer) - Promotions (or Publicity) officer,

-These last three roles can be fulfilled by any member of the Committee in addition to any other roles they may have.
-For example, the Secretary can also take on the role of Registration Officer.
-However, it is recommended that the Secretary is NOT also the Welfare Officer.
+These last three roles can be fulfilled by any member of the committee in addition to any other roles they may have.
+For example, the secretary can also take on the role of registration officer.
+However, it is recommended that the secretary is NOT also the safeguarding officer.
 More information on the specific duties of each role can be found on the next page.

-Cycling UK members may be nominated and elected to the Committees of more than one Member Group.
+Cycling UK members may be nominated and elected to the committees of more than one member group.

-Other roles recognised by Cycling UK as Committee positions include:
+Other roles recognised by Cycling UK as committee positions include:

-- Social Secretary to organise social events and activities - Rides Secretary to co-ordinate the rides list and allocate ride leaders - Events Secretary to run rides and events open to members of the public - Group Committee Member to provide general advice and support to the Committee - Webmaster to run the group's website or publicity page
+- · Social secretary to organise social events and activities - Rides secretary to co-ordinate the rides list and allocate ride leaders - Events secretary to run rides and events open to members of the public - Group committee member to provide general advice and support to the committee - Webmaster to run the group's website or publicity page - Diversity and inclusion champion to take on responsibility for ensuring people from a variety of races, religions, abilities, cultures and sexual identities and orientations are made to feel welcome